radiasoft/chronver/README.md

 ## Releases without breakage (almost)

-At RadiaSoft we strive to maintain backward compatability for as long as our users require it.
+[RadiaSoft](https://radiasoft.net) uses chronological versioning for all its releases.
+We strive to maintain backward compatability for as long as our users require it.

 This is why there are no major or minor release numbers in chronological versions; there are no breaking API changes (except defects, of course) with each release.
 We feel it is our obligation to not break uses by clients of our APIs.

 There are times when this is impossible or impractical, such as the move away from Python 2.
 In those cases, we give clients warnings and